Hamiltonian Cycles on Ammann-Beenker Tilings: Introduction

-In this paper we present a simple algorithm for constructing Hamiltonian cycles and fully packed loops on a set of infinite graphs which do not admit periodic planar embeddings.
-Specifically, we consider graphs formed from the edges and vertices of Ammann-Beenker (AB) tilings (Fig.~\ref{fig:AB_H_cycle}).
+In this paper we present a simple algorithm for constructing Hamiltonian cycles and fully packed loops on a set of arbitrarily large finite subgraphs of infinite graphs which do not admit periodic planar embeddings.
+Specifically, we consider graphs formed from subsets of the edges and vertices of Ammann-Beenker (AB) tilings (Fig.~\ref{fig:AB_H_cycle}).
 These are two-dimensional (2D) infinite aperiodic tilings~\cite{lloyd2021statistical,GrunbaumShephard, ammann1992aperiodic} built from two tiles, a square and a rhombus.
-They lack the translational symmetry of periodic lattices but nevertheless feature long-range order on account of a discrete scale invariance~\cite{baake2013aperiodic}, evidenced by sharp spots in their diffraction patterns~\cite{baake2012mathematical,GrunbaumShephard,Senechal}.
-The long-range order of AB enables exact analytical results to be proven, while their infinite extent allows consideration of the thermodynamic limit of an infinite number of vertices, of interest in condensed matter physics where physical quasicrystals are known which with the symmetries of AB~\cite{wang1987two,Wang88}.
-Recent experiments have demonstrated tunable quasicrystal geometries in twisted trilayer graphene~\cite{Uri2023}, while 8-fold symmetric structures have also been created in optical lattices~\cite{Viebahn19,Sbroscia20}.
-Quasicrystals host a broad range of exciting physical phenomena from exotic criticality~\cite{Sommers23,Gokmen23} to charge order~\cite{FlickerVanWezel15,FlickerVanWezel15B} to topology~\cite{TopoQC,MadsenEA13,FlickerVanWezel15B}, with the lack of periodicity often leading to novel behaviours.
+They lack the translational symmetry of periodic lattices but nevertheless feature long-range order, evidenced by sharp spots in their diffraction patterns~\cite{baake2012mathematical,GrunbaumShephard,Senechal}.
+The long-range order of AB enables exact analytical results to be proven, while their infinite extent allows consideration of the thermodynamic limit of an infinite number of vertices, of interest in condensed matter physics where physical quasicrystals are known with the symmetries of AB~\cite{wang1987two,Wang88}.
+Recent experiments have demonstrated tunable quasicrystal geometries in twisted trilayer graphene~\cite{Uri2023}, while eightfold symmetric structures have also been created in optical lattices~\cite{Viebahn19,Sbroscia20}.
+Quasicrystals host a broad range of exciting physical phenomena from exotic criticality~\cite{Sommers23,Gokmen23,PhysRevLett.131.173402} to charge order~\cite{FlickerVanWezel15,FlickerVanWezel15B} to topology~\cite{TopoQC,MadsenEA13,FlickerVanWezel15B}, with the lack of periodicity often leading to novel behaviors.